Serena decries frequency of drug tests

 "I do know I'm always tested, I'm always getting tested, all the time.
 No matter where I'm ranked.
 Until I read that article, I didn't realize it was such a discrepancy with me, as well as against the other players that they listed, at least with the American players, both male and female.
 It will be impossible for me not to feel some kind of way about that."

-According to USADA's guidelines, an athlete will receive a missed test if he or she is unavailable at any time during the one-hour window.
+According to the USADA's guidelines, an athlete will receive a missed test if he or she is unavailable at any time during the one-hour window.
 Three missed tests in a 12-month period count as a doping violation.
-In addition, USADA officers can seek a test outside the allotted one-hour window, but failure to provide one does not count as a missed test.
+Being unavailable for tests outside the one-hour window does not count as a missed test.

 Deadspin reported the testing officer had arrived at Williams' home at 8.30 a.m. local time, and had refused to leave until Williams had been tested.
 He eventually departed without a sample.
-The website published the story after receiving a tip from someone who it said overheard phone conversations by Women's Tennis Association (WTA) CEO, Steve Simon, in an airport.
+The website published the story after receiving a tip from someone who it said overheard phone conversations by Women's Tennis Association CEO Steve Simon in an airport.

 In her account of the day in question, Serena said, "My time was actually 12 hours later.
 For some reason, they showed up in the morning, which they are allowed to do.
 And if I'm not there, then they just leave.
 For whatever reason, they didn't leave.
 They said, 'I can come back.'